smaurice101/maadsbml/docs/source/index.rst

    MAADSBML (MAADS=Multi-Agent Accelerator for Data Science) runs in a Docker Container for both MAC/Linux and Windows/Linux users and accessed using a REST API using the `MAADSBML Python Library: <https://pypi.org/project/maadsbml/>`_.

-   A pre-written Jupyter Notebook can
+   A pre-written Jupyter Notebook can be found here: `MAADSBML Jupyter Notebook: maadsbmlcode.ipynb <https://github.com/smaurice101/raspberrypi/tree/main/maadsbml>`_